unified-moderation-network/hydra/EXPECTED_PAYLOADS.md

   - status: a map containing details about the current health of the component (differs by component, to be documented more)

     - Basalisk: "patterns" => sequence of patterns being filtered

+### Schedule message

+Msgpack encoded 2-tuple of (Topic, Payload)

+- Topic: "serpent.start"
+- Payload: 4-Tuple of (uuid4, schedule, timezone_info, scheduled_message)

+  - uuid: used to unschedule

+  - schedule: 2-tuple of (schedule type, parseable schedule)

+    - The type can currently only be "CRON" with a matching parseable entry

+  - scheduled_message: binary representation of the scheduled message

+### Unschedule message

+Msgpack encoded 2-tuple of (Topic, Payload)

+- Topic: "serpent.stop"
+- Payload: 2-tuple of (schedule type, uuid4)
+  - see above scheduling for these